 In a sample of innovative Spanish innovative firms, this paper aims to examine the extent of the effect of gender diversity on R&D teams in the generation of patents.
-After controlling for endogeneity and sample selection bias, we have found that gender diversity exerts a different impact on the generation of patents according to patent coverage type.
+After controlling for endogeneity and sample selection bias, we have found that gender diversity does not exert an impact on the generation of patents in general.
+However, there are some interesting results according to patent coverage type.
 Firstly, gender diversity in R&D teams reveals a dual effect.
 The impact of gender diversity is statistically negative with regards to the capacity to generate OEPM patents, while the sign becomes positive for those firms that register EPO, USPTO and PCT patents.
-Secondly, our results remain when analysing the intensity (number of patents per researcher).
 All in all, our results seem to point out that the mechanism that makes firms develop and produce more complex patents is quite different from that which drives firms to protect knowledge and protect through the Spanish system (OEPM patents).
+Secondly, our results highlight the importance of the diversity of categories that exists in R&D departments.
+Our results show that the complementarity of categories of in R&D may still be more crucial than the gender composition in the R&D team in order to foster the development of new knowledge that is likely to be protected through patents.